Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 • Progress gradually.
 Start by leaving your puppy alone for 5 minutes and then gradually go away for 10, then 30 minutes, until he agrees without flinching to be alone for an hour.
 However, be careful not to go too fast.

 • Use toys or other distractions.
-Leave your puppy in a safe place, where he feels good and with something to occupy while you are away.
-Use a Kong-type toy filled with mouth-watering food, leave the television on, plug in the radio; your puppy will then feel more reassured.
+Leave your puppy in a safe place, where they feel good and with something to occupy while you are away.
+Use a Kong-type toy filled with mouth-watering food, leave the television on, and plug in the radio; your puppy will then feel more reassured.

 labradoodle puppy with dog bowl